DoroMartoski/SFAdvancedAdmin/General Notes.md

 **Use the App Manager to create and manage your tools**

+**In lightning, a page's layout can be customized or it's contents customized.
+This is done using separate tools.**
+**Lightning pages are a collection of lightning components arranged in regions on the page.**

 ### Compact Layouts
 * Controls which fields users see in the highlights panel at the top of a record.
 * Also controls the fields that appear in the expanded lookup card when one hovers over a link in record details.